 - Tourism Ethics

 - Industrial Work Experience

 Please note due to the vocational and industry orientated nature of this programme certain modules may be withdrawn and others introduced at any time to maintain vocational currency.

-Graduates will gain a management qualification that will provide excellent career and employment opportunities in all fields of the events industry, which includes conferences, exhibitions, corporate hospitality, sports, festivals, banqueting, pageantry and more.
-Events Management is an expanding and exciting field – world cups, rock concerts, television spectaculars, cup finals, rallies, corporate events, Commonwealth Games and now even the Olympic Games!
+Graduates will gain a management qualification that will provide excellent career and employment prospects in all fields of the events industry, which includes festivals, conferences, exhibitions, corporate hospitality, sports, fundraising, experiential marketing, , pageantry and more.
+Events Management is an expanding and exciting field; world cups, rock concerts, television spectaculars, cup finals, rallies, corporate events, Commonwealth Games and the Olympic Games!

 An increasing number of local authorities are now appointing events management teams, and most hotels of note also have events departments.
-Within the corporate sector the use of events as a marketing and communication tool has also led to rapid growth and demand within this sector.
+Within the corporate sector the use of events as a marketing and communication tool has also led to rapid growth and demand for qualified graduates.
 Additionally with stadiums, indoor arenas, arts, music and sports facilities identifying the need to develop event programmes in order to survive in an increasingly competitive marketplace, excellent employment opportunities will exist in the field of events management.

 As all sectors of industry - public, private and voluntary - realise the benefits of professionally managed events in terms of contributing to project based and long term objectives, organisations within them are increasingly developing in house events teams or outsourcing projects to events management companies.
 All these activities, coupled with increasing public expectations and improved standards of facility and service, have created a need for trained and professional managers at all levels and across a broad range of disciplines.